reactjs/react.dev/content/docs/code-splitting.md

 ### React Loadable

-[React Loadable](https://github.com/thejameskyle/react-loadable) provides you with a nice API for introducing code splitting into your app where-ever you render a component.
+[React Loadable](https://github.com/thejameskyle/react-loadable) provides you with a nice API for introducing code splitting into your app wherever you render a component.

 **Before:**